 An instance B of E26 Physical Feature being a detail of the structure of another instance A of E26 Physical Feature can be linked to B by use of the property P46 is composed of (forms part of).
 This implies that the subfeature B is P56i found on the same E19 Physical Object as A.

 P56 bears feature (is found on) is a shortcut.
-A more detailed representation can make use of the fully developed (i.e. indirect) path E19 Physical Object, P59 has section, E53 Place, P53i is former or current location of, E26 Physical Feature.
+A more detailed representation can make use of the fully developed (i.e. indirect) path ‘E19 Physical Object’,through, ‘P59 has section’, ‘E53 Place’, ‘P53i is former or current location of’, to, ‘E26 Physical Feature’.

 Examples: